The Mosque of the Janissaries in Chania, Crete is one of the most recognizable buildings on the entire island, which is the largest in Greece.

 It stopped functioning as a mosque in 1923, and, since then, the venue has been used as a café, a restaurant, and a tourist office over the years.
 In the recent past, the mosque has been renovated, becoming a space dedicated to exhibitions.

 The Janissaries were enslaved non-Muslims (since under Ottoman law, people who had been born Muslim could not be enslaved); usually, they were boys who had been taken as political prisoners or were prisoners of war.

 Later on, the Sultan would choose Janissaries from the promising boys in his realm.
 These young soldiers were normally between six and fourteen, taken from their homes and sent to live with Turkish families in order to be converted to Islam and to learn the language and customs of the Turks.

-They would be constantly under supervision but still, they were not considered to be usual slaves in most ways.
+They would constantly be under supervision, but they were not considered to be usual slaves in most ways.

-The exterior facade of the Mosque of the Janissaries still presents very visible Arabic inscriptions and still keeps its niche in place.
-However, the back courtyard, once home to a magnificent garden of palm trees, as well as its minaret, were both bombed and destroyed during the Nazi occupation of Chania, in the forties.
+The exterior façade of the Mosque of the Janissaries still presents very visible Arabic inscriptions and maintains its niche in place.
+However, the back courtyard, once home to a magnificent garden of palm trees, as well as its minaret, were both bombed and destroyed during the Nazi occupation of Chania in the forties.

 The mosque of the Janissaries, though one of the best-known Muslim faces of Crete, is not the only example left by the time of Ottoman rule.
 In the picturesque district called Splantzia, it is also possible to see the remains of the tallest minaret of Chania on the grounds of Saint Nicholas church.